MjDAnalyst/MjDAnalyst1/README.md

 I believe growth happens one project, one challenge, and one lesson at a time, and this GitHub is a reflection of that journey.

-When I'm not working with data, I enjoy e.g., cooking, and reading ot].
+When I'm not working with data, I enjoy e.g., cooking, and reading ].
 I love the "Special!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://MjDAnalyst.github.io/)